francisco-camargo/food-recipes/steak/README.md

 - Add freshly cracked black pepper after resting
 - Optional: top with flaky sea salt

+### Mushrooms

+- Keep the same pan with leftover butter, garlic, and thyme over medium heat
+- Add chopped mushrooms to the pan
+- Season with a pinch of salt
+- Sauté for 4-5min, stirring occasionally, until mushrooms are golden brown and have released their moisture
+- If pan is too dry, add an extra 1/2 tablespoon of butter
+- Serve mushrooms alongside or on top of the rested steak

 ## Doneness Guide (Internal Temp)

 - Rare: 120-125°F